 - Unique value: Low pricing and great service for military and veterans

-As in many other categories we've considered, USAA was the best low-cost option for veterans and service members who need to insure their home.
+USAA was the best low-cost homeowners insurance option for veterans, active service members and their families.
 Although its membership is limited to people who can prove a personal connection to the armed services, USAA combines an excellent reputation for customer service with rates that often beat other home insurers.

-Even in states where USAA wasn't the absolute cheapest option for homeowners, we felt that the company's unbeaten NAIC complaint index of 0.15 more than made up for that fact.
+Even in states where USAA wasn't the absolute cheapest option for homeowners, we felt that the company's superior customer service reputation more than made up for that fact.
+And its affordable rates for auto insurance, combined with its solid bundling discount, could help shoppers significantly reduce their premiums.
 In addition, USAA offers a wealth of consumer-friendly options in other areas like deposit accounts and loans that make it a great place for qualifying members to consolidate all their finances.